 - Never flush baby wipes, sanitary napkins or other feminine products, diaper products, or toilet paper marked “extra strong” or “super strength”.
 These products will clog the toilet.

 - If you clog your toilet you may be able to fix the problem yourself by using a plunger.
-If you do not have one, contact management and we will provide one free of charge.
 If the plunger does not work try pouring a bucket of water into the toilet from 2 or 3 feet above the bowl.
 If this does not work, do not flush the toilet.
 Contact management.

 - Before turning on the disposal switch, start running water.